Dynamics of mode entanglement induced by particle-tunneling in the extended Bose-Hubbard dimer model: The effects of single- and two-particle tunneling on mode entanglement

 A dramatic change in the evolution of the concurrence occurs in the high-tunneling regime, $J\gg\varepsilon_{1}$.
 In particular, as $t\rightarrow \tau_{\textrm{fast}}/2$, the entanglement enhances and becomes maximal, afterwards decaying abruptly, until at $t=\tau_{\textrm{fast}}$ the system reaches an orthogonal state and the modes disentangle.
 In this regime the state $\ket{\psi_\text{fast}(t)}$ has, up to a global phase factor, the limiting expression:

 while the concurrence reduces to

 According to Eq. \eqref{sfast1}, the initial state in the strong tunneling regime corresponds to the situation in which both bosons can be found, with equal probability, in either one of the two modes, while at $t=\tau_{\textrm{fast}}$ one of the bosons is found in mode $S_{0}$ whereas the other one is found in mode $S_{1}$, thereby corresponding to the separable Fock state $\text{i}\ket{1}$.
-If we resort to the first quantization formalism and introduce labels $A$ and $B$ to denote one and the other bosons, each of which has two accessible states (the modes $0$ and $1$), the state \eqref{sfast1} rewrites as the following (two-qubit) state